Skip to main content

 How can a deeper understanding of Bowen theory help me in my professional career?

-The Program is designed to help people develop an accurate understanding of theory and to provide an opportunity to begin what can become a long-term effort to work on how each functions in their families of origin.
-If people are able over time to define more of a self in their nuclear and extended families, the amount of chronic anxiety they carry can gradually decline.
-The effort to understand and modify the part one plays in family problems can contribute to becoming a more responsible person.
+The Program helps people develop an accurate understanding of theory and its application.
+It provides an opportunity to begin, what can become a long-term effort, to work on how they function in their families of origin.
+If people can define more of a self in their nuclear and extended families, the amount of chronic anxiety they carry can gradually decline.
+The effort to understand and change the part one plays in family problems can contribute to becoming a more responsible person.

-A more responsible person not only understands their contributions to problems but is able to define what they will and won’t do based on principles that they have carefully thought through for themselves.
-The more a professional person can gradually modify their emotional reactivity with a more accurate appraisal of what they can responsibly do with self in challenging circumstances, the more useful and effective that professional can become.
+A more responsible person understands their contributions to the functioning of any system.
+They can define what they will and won’t do based on principles that they have carefully thought through for themselves.
+A professional person can modify their emotional reactivity in different situations.
+This allows for a more accurate appraisal of what they can responsibly do with self in challenging circumstances.
+The result is more effective professional.

 Why does The Program study Bowen theory exclusively?

-Living Systems Counselling has adopted Bowen theory as its primary theoretical approach to counselling, education, training and research.
+Living Systems Counselling has adopted Bowen theory as its theoretical approach.
+This includes its work in counselling, education, training, and research.
 In this way, each area of the organization’s mission can complement and inform the others.
-For trainees to represent the approach taken by Living Systems Counselling with clients, they must have an adequate grasp of Bowen theory and the ability to apply it.
+For trainees to follow a Living Systems approach with clients, they must have an adequate grasp of Bowen theory.
+In addition, they need the ability to apply it in their client work.
 We believe it is more important to know one theory well than to have a superficial knowledge of many theories.
 Bowen theory is an open theory that is subject to modification by new knowledge from the natural sciences.
-Trainees, accordingly, learn some of the recent developments in such areas as brain research, the stress response and primatology, each of which has relevance to key concepts of the theory.
+Thus, trainees learn some of the recent developments in such areas as brain research, the stress response, and primatology.
+This is because of the relevance these areas have to the key concepts of the theory.

 Can I use clinical hours and supervision time toward my accreditation?